 1. For any rough splinters that appear on the wood, use sandpaper to smooth them off and remove.
 If you don’t have these on hand, feel free to take a closer look in the Maintenance Shop for sandpaper options and an electric sander.

 2. Use a Power washer to clear away any dirt and give it a new cleaner look.
 A new high quality Oil based Paint sealant can be added 36 to 48 hours after which is better than a water based stain.
 The oil based sealant will keep the moisture in and protects the external coat of the wood so that it won’t expand and crack.
 If you decide on a Colour water based sealant to match the original, then the applications will need to be made on a more regular basis.

 Swing Set Maintenance – Metal, Part 2

 1. Inspect and tighten all the nuts and bolts twice per month.
-If you don’t have the tools on hand, again please visit our Maintenance shop for different options.
+If you don’t have the tools on hand, make sure to get a loan from a friendly neighbour.

 2. Metal parts should be checked for rust at the start of each season and replaced.

 3. Most metal parts are made from non-corrosive properties such as galvanised steel but depending on how harsh the weather conditions are, you can add Oil lubricants as a cheap and easy way to protect your metal fixtures and to extend their lifespan

 4. Metal swing sets will need Non corrosive treatment (non lead based) and they are ideal for reducing the level of rust and deterioration and again extending their lifespan.

 1. Replace ropes once they start to get eroded as they are cheap and the last thing we want is a poor quality rope fitting that can possibly snap with additional weight

 2. If you have a tarp Canopy, you can clean it down and add a Vinyl protectant so that the colours won’t fade away.